 Make your own museum in a box and learn how to make your own museum labels and plan a tour.

 Take a closer look at the incredible detail in the stunning stained glass windows at All Saints Church then have a go at creating your own.

 Find out more about the castle and have fun with castle-themed crafts.

 Did you know that Victorians didn’t wash their clothes regularly?
-Find out more about this and other unusual facts about the Victorians, doing our fun activities for all the family!
+Find out more about this and other unusual facts about the Victorians.

 Learn more about ancient Greece and its heroes and monsters then have a go at designing your own.